crazystorm720/bounded_chaos/a_manifesto.md

 ```

 This is what is called **"infrastructure as file"** ethos while adding just enough structure to tame chaos.
 Tools are Arch-compatible, single-binary where possible, and enforce CUE’s type rigor at key boundaries.

 ---

----

-I see what you’ve got here — it’s basically a **meta-spec plus working blueprint** for taking the “bounded chaos → deterministic serendipity” philosophy and showing it in a *hands-on, small hardware-friendly way* so even someone who’s never heard the words “type safety” gets the point instantly.

-Here’s the way I’d structure the MVP so it **clicks in one demo** and still carries your whole philosophy:

----